 Since your child clearly has no sense of time (because they’ll insist that they’ve only been watching TV for five minutes, when it’s actually been hours).
 Using technology to time your child brushing their teeth is especially important when they are younger and get bored more quickly.
 You can even just use the timer on your phone!

 Don’t forget that as kids grow older, their dental needs change.
-Consult your pediatric dentist about when to start incorporating fluoride into your child’s toothpaste and what time is appropriate to switch to an adult or electronic toothbrush.
+Consult your pediatric dentist in Aurora about when to start incorporating fluoride into your child’s toothpaste and what time is appropriate to switch to an adult or electronic toothbrush.
 Dr. Chen, a pediatric dentist in Katy, recommends including your kids in the decision process when you’re making these changes.
 Even it’s as simple as choosing the color of their new toothbrush, it’ll make them more enthusiastic about brushing.

 Getting your kids into the habit of eating right will not only help their teeth, but also their overall health.
 Setting good examples by monitoring what you keep in the house and what you send them to school with is essential!
 Some ways that you can do this are by: